 One final note that I read in a book by John Ehle (a GREAT account of the Trail of Tears’ history) that is not related to New Echota directly, but that captivates me none the less: In 1838, when the removal process began, command was first given to General John Ellis Wool.
 He did not go through with his orders, but resigned.

 “Convinced that the treaty was neither moral nor legal, Wool asked to be relived of his command, a practically unheard of act by a commanding officer.”
-He was immediately replaced by General Winfield Scott, who bears the scar of Indian removal in the Southeast.
+He was immediately replaced by General Winfield Scott, who bears the scar of removing Native Americans from east of the Mississippi.

 General Wool gives me hope.
-And his actions — imagine how difficult it must have been — are why we take our kids to New Echota…to the Martin Luther King Jr Memorial…to new cities, with people who look different than we do.
-It is why we embrace the mantra, “Replace fear of the unknown with curiosity.”
+And his actions — imagine how difficult it must have been — are why we take our kids to New Echota.

-1. Take in the 17-minute movie at the Interpretive Center.
-While I do suggest talking with your kiddos about the Trail of Tears before you head out, this is a great reminder for them and might close up any lose ends.
+- Make sure to catch the 17-minute movie at the Interpretive Center.
+While I suggest talking with your kids about the Trail of Tears before you head out, the movie is a great reminder and may close up any loose ends.

-2. Tour the museum at the Interpretive Center.
-It’s not too large so won’t take much time, but it offers some interesting photos and background.
-My boys LOVED the machine in the back that taught them English words in Cherokee.
+- Tour the museum at the Interpretive Center.
+It’s not too large so it won’t take much time, but it offers some interesting photos and background information.
+My boys love the machine that taught them English words in the Cherokee language.

-3. Tour of the grounds, which will take the bulk of your time.
-We saw a middle-class farm and a typical dwelling, a tavern/market, the printing press and much more.
+- Tour the grounds, which will take the bulk of your time.
+We saw a middle-class farm and a typical dwelling, a tavern/market, the printing press, and much more.
 We loved seeing Worcester’s home, which he built himself, though it looks like a modern 21st century dwelling.

-5. As we were leaving, the Rangers were setting up for archery.
-This is just one of many events regularly held at New Echota.
-Some exciting upcoming events include brewing hard cider, using a compass, how to make honey, imagination playgrounds, and more.
+- As we were leaving, the rangers were setting up for archery.
+This is just one of the many events regularly held at New Echota.

 In 2013, the National Park Service Trail of Tears designated the museum as a certified interpretive center on its official Georgia Trail of Tears.